-There is some great investing advice out there and, of course, some advice that is pretty bad.
-In the latter category, you might have, "It just doesn't matter how high the price is -- buy all the Enron you can."
+There is some great investing advice out there, and, of course, there's some pretty bad advice, too.
+In the latter category, you might have something like this: "It just doesn't matter how high the price is -- buy all the Enron you can."

-And while you can spend all day listing smart and useful investment advice, I got to thinking about great advice that is limited to four words.
+And while you can spend all day listing smart and useful investment advice, I got to thinking about great advice that's limited to four-word chunks.

 "Buy what you know"

-This is probably the second-most-famous four-word piece of investing advice.
-This advice comes from, or is at least most popularly attributed to, Peter Lynch's One Up on Wall Street.
+This is probably the second-most-famous four-word piece of investing advice that's come along.
+This one comes from, or is at least most popularly attributed to, Peter Lynch's One Up on Wall Street.
 In a timeless article written several years ago, Jeff Fischer writes at great length about this phrase:

 [I]t is most often read to mean buy the brands that you know, buy the companies that make products that you like, and buy the company names that you always hear in daily life.

 When large-cap stocks are soaring, this strategy, simple as it is, appears brilliant.
-"If I just buy Coca-Cola, General Electric, and Hershey, I could double my money every three years!"
-Of course, when large caps go into long periods of rest or retraction, the strategy requires patience and offers less-than-blistering returns, especially if you "bought what you knew" as it was hitting a seven-year peak.
+"If I just buy General Electric and Hershey, I could double my money every three years!"
+Of course, when large caps go into long periods of rest or retraction, the strategy requires patience and offers less than blistering returns, especially if you "bought what you knew" as it was hitting a seven-year peak.

 Thank you, Jeff.
 "Buy what you know" may help new investors get comfortable with the process, but it simply won't help you pick particularly good stocks if you don't get into the valuation side of the equation.
-Plenty of people bought KrispyKreme because they "knew it," and that was a disaster.
-Alternatively, in the late 90s plenty bought Microsoft because they "knew it," but, because of the valuation back then, they haven't been well-rewarded despite the accomplishments of the company in the interim.
-Plenty of other people have bought Starbucks because they knew it, and that's worked out fantastically.
-Simply put, acting on "buy what you know" doesn't lead you anywhere in particular.
+Plenty of people have bought American Airlines parent AMR

 "Buy low, sell high"

-I'm pretty sure this is the most famous four-word piece of investing advice ever, and as guidance the phrase is unarguable, and yet largely useless.
+I'm pretty sure this is the most famous four-word piece of investing advice ever, and as guidance, the phrase is unarguable.
+Yet it's also largely useless.
 By definition, if you succeed in buying low and selling high, you've made a profit.
-Any purchase is made with the expectation -- or at least hope -- that in absolute dollar terms, you're going to be selling at a higher price than what you've bought for.
+Any purchase is made with the expectation -- or at least hope -- that in absolute-dollar terms, you're going to be selling at a higher price than what you've bought for.
 But since the advice itself gives no guidance as to what is "low" and what is "high," it can't be used without a whole lot of addendums.
 Buy stocks with low P/Es, or at 52-week lows, or during bear markets, or any number of other interpretations of "buying low."
 Selling high might or might not be useful advice.
 After all, as Philip Fisher has famously written and as adopted by Warren Buffett, the best time to sell a stock, if it's properly researched, may be almost never.

 We can all tell plenty of stories about someone selling a stock at a quick profit that seemed high but turned out to be several hundred or thousand percent below what they could have made by holding onto the stock.
 Tom Gardner frequently mentions Whole Foods Market and Websense when confessing to his own bad calls.
 Not to pick on Tom -- his results speak for themselves.
 But these were mistakes that came out of the "buy low, sell high" mold.

 "Buy an index fund"